totalslacker-civ6mods/Historical-Victories/README.md

 1. Land of Two Rivers : None
    - Control all plots of the river adjacent to your capital
    - Build the Hanging Gardens wonder
-2. Walls of Babylon : None
+2. Walls of Babylon : End of Classical Era
    - Build a Castle in your capital
    - Kill 10 units with the Babylonian Sabum Kibittum unit
-3. Center of the World : None
+3. Center of the World : End of Classical Era
    - Have the highest city population
    - Have the highest culture
    - Be the first to research Astronomy